swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 **Before the workshop, instructors will**

 * Decide on the order of the lessons and who will teach what modules
-* Set up the workshop website using the [workshop template](https://github.com/swcarpentry/workshop-template).
+* Set up the workshop website using the [workshop template](https://github.com/swcarpentry/workshop-template) and send to the Carpentries Workshop Administrator.
 Detailed instructions are in this repo's [README](https://github.com/swcarpentry/workshop-template/blob/gh-pages/README.md).
 * Create an [Etherpad](http://pad.software-carpentry.org) for the workshop
 * Assist the host in recruiting helpers if possible
 * Assist the host in ensuring the workshop location is accessible